autotelik/datashift_journey/README.md

 ### Data Collector

-This setup will collect data as a series of nodes, essentially keyed on the form name (state), and holding field name/value pairs i.e one database row per question/answer.
+This setup will add a migration, creating a number of tables to manage the collection of data, on a form by form basis, stored as a series of nodes, essentially keyed on the form class and name (state).

+The journey plan class is decorated with an association the the data nodes, so each instance of the journey holds all the data for that joureny, as a collection of fields (name/value) i.e one database row per question/answer.

 To use this concern as your main data collection agent, simply run the installer